Circular Change, a globally recognised think-tank, is celebrating its tenth anniversary.

 The Transition Group for Circular Finance is a working group within the Nordic Circular Hotspot.
 It was initiated by RISE (Research Institutes of Sweden) and aims to address challenges and develop solutions for financing circular business models.

 This booklet describes selected best practice initiatives for the collection of small waste of electrical and electronic equipment (WEEE) and portable batteries implemented within Europe.
-It is aimed at inspiring producers, producer responsibility organisations and distributors of electrical and electronic equipment (EEE) and batteries, and policy makers in the organisation of similar initiatives.
+It aims to inspire producers, producer responsibility organisations and distributors of electrical and electronic equipment (EEE) and batteries, and policy makers in the organisation of similar initiatives.

 At the beginning of this work stands the question of what to consider best practice for the collection of small waste of WEEE and batteries in the context of this report.
 For this purpose the key criteria have been defined (scalability, replicability, etc.) and at least one of them has to be fulfilled by each of these initiatives for it to be included in the collection.